KellyBlack/Precalculus/documentation/source/polynomials.rst

 * Determine relative minima and maxima from a graphical representation or for the algebraic representation of simple functions.

-Goals for activity 7 (Section 1.8 of the book)
+Goals for Section 1.8 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: